 From the first visit through their teenage years, your child’s dentist has an essential role in their oral health.

 - It is really important to keep cavities at bay in childhood.
-Even though baby teeth fall out, poor oral healthy early in life can have big consequences in adulthood.
-During a dental cleaning, the dentists removes tartar from their teeth, which prevents cavities from forming.
+Even though baby teeth fall out, poor oral health early in life can have big consequences in adulthood.
+During a dental cleaning, the dental hygienist removes tartar from the child’s teeth, which prevents cavities from forming.

 - For additional cavity prevention, dentists can place sealants on teeth that are most at risk for tooth decay.

-- Through consistent monitoring, dentists help curb threats to oral health that come with growing up – such as thumb sucking, teeth crowding, fluorosis, eating too much sugar, managing braces and neglecting oral health.
+- Through consistent monitoring, dentists help deal with issues that affect oral health, such as thumb sucking, teeth crowding, fluorosis (overexposure to fluoride, causing white spots on the teeth), eating too much sugar, managing braces and neglecting oral health.

 Explaining oral health